Code Samples

 Procedures, Complex Arithmetic, Conditions I, and Loops

-The procedure mandelbrot determines whether a point [x, y] in the complex domain is part of the famous Mandelbrot set by determining whether it leaves a certain radius after a given number of iterations.
+The mandelbrot procedure determines if a point [x, y] in the complex plane belongs to the famous Mandelbrot set.
+It does this by checking if the point's iteration escapes a certain radius within a given number of iterations.

 > mandelbrot := proc(x :: number, y :: number, iter) :: number is